vicky5124/lavalink-rs/README.md

 An API Wrapper for `lavalink`.
 Compatible with all `tokio 1.x` based discord crates or `asyncio` based discord python libraries.

-If you have questions, you can get support in the [serenity](https://discord.gg/serenity-rs) or [lavalink](https://discord.gg/2rpnXNfRRU) discord servers, or by opening an issue in the [gitlab repository](https://gitlab.com/vicky5124/lavalink-rs).
+If you have questions, you can get support in the [serenity](https://discord.gg/serenity-rs), [lavalink](https://discord.gg/2rpnXNfRRU) or [hikari](https://discord.gg/hikari) discord servers, or by opening an issue in the [gitlab repository](https://gitlab.com/vicky5124/lavalink-rs).

+Documentation for the library can be found [here for rust](https://docs.rs/lavalink-rs) or [here for python](https://vicky5124.github.io/lavalink-rs/lavalink_rs.html).

 ## To-Do